-Calhoun Community College Testing and Assessment Center is open Monday-Friday.
+Calhoun Community College Testing and Assessment Centers are open Monday-Friday.
 For more information and hours of availability, please contact 256-306-2522 (Decatur) or 256-890-4792 (Huntsville).
-In addition to assisting academic faculty in providing academic credit testing and distance learning exams, the Testing Centers offer a variety of testing programs and services: WorkKeys assessments, ACT Residual testing, CLEP for credit testing, and many other employment and occupational certifications.
+In addition to assisting Calhoun academic faculty in providing academic credit testing and distance learning exams for Calhoun courses, the Testing Centers offer fee-based testing appointments for a variety programs and services: WorkKeys assessments, ACT Residual testing, CLEP exams, academic testing for other educational institutions, and many other employment and occupational certifications.